rsksmart/ri-aggregation/docs/development.md

 Instead, one may want to use the Dummy Prover: lightweight version of the prover, which does not actually prove anything, but acts as it does.

-To enable the dummy prover, run:
+To enable the dummy prover run:

 ```
 zk dummy-prover enable